oreohive/oreohive.org/README.md

 --

+# wanna contribute?

+we're so glad to hear it!!! i'm sure my source code i've cobbled together over the months of building this first project of mine could use some improvements.

+- fork the repo
+- open a pull request explaining your changes
+- ta-da!!! we'll consider letting it in!! thank you so much!!! :D

+we love crediting our contributors, so you can expect us to be singing your praises on the website. :')) we'd love to hear what new features or fixes you have ideas for!!

+-

 ## licensing and resource usage

 any code published within the oreohive project (or with the oreohive name) by the oreohive organisation is, by default, licensed under the gnu agpl-3.0.